mxochicale/sentient/data/README.md

 # Data

+Demo datasets (1.3 GB) can be downloaded from zenodo: https://doi.org/10.5281/zenodo.10775099.
+See further details [here](../docs/protocols/experiment-24-aug-2023/README.md) on its collection.
+Notes. you can host up to 50GB of data in zenodo.

 ## Demo data Thu-24-Aug-2023
 Tree of demo dataset.
 Each pair of video and time-series were recorded for approximately 5 minutes.
 ```